Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Trajectory-related edge cases

 \subsection{Machine Learning}

-Trajectory-based edge cases represent scenarios that are rare and uncommon or deviate from expected or typical patterns.
-When deriving these edge cases through data-driven methods, researchers frequently use the term \textit{anomaly} instead of \textit{edge case}.
-This terminology choice reflects the nature of machine learning approaches, which aim to uncover complex or unknown situations that significantly differ from the usual patterns in a dataset.
-These methods are particularly valuable when specific detection criteria or metrics cannot be defined in advance, or when the nature of the edge case is unknown.
-As such, machine learning techniques serve as a valuable complement to metrics-driven or knowledge-driven approaches in identifying edge cases.
-This section reviews studies that have utilized machine learning for edge case or anomaly detection within trajectory data.
+Machine learning methods are particularly valuable when specific detection criteria or metrics cannot be defined in advance, or when the nature of the edge case is unknown.
+They aim to uncover complex or unknown situations that significantly differ from the usual patterns in datasets.
+As such, machine learning techniques serve as a valuable complement to metrics-driven or knowledge-driven approaches.

 \textcite{Pang2021Deep} provide an overview of generic machine learning approaches for anomaly detection; however, their study does not focus on the application of these approaches in the field of automated driving.
 The authors identify three primary applications of machine learning in anomaly detection: feature extraction, learning representations of normality, and end-to-end anomaly score learning.
-Feature extraction aims to reduce data dimensionality, making it easier to detect anomalies or outliers.
+Feature extraction aims to reduce data dimensionality to facilitate the detection of anomalies or outliers.
 Learning representations of normality helps define and characterize typical behaviors or patterns within a dataset.
 End-to-end anomaly score learning directly gives anomaly scores as a result of the analysis.

 In addition to the above classification of machine learning techniques in anomaly detection, these techniques can be approached and classified based on their type of supervision, which is unsupervised, supervised, and semi-supervised.
 In brief, supervised learning relies on labeled data, unsupervised learning operates without labeled data, and semi-supervised learning combines elements of both.
-Choosing the appropriate method highly depends on the nature of the data and the problem, which requires familiarity with both the dataset's attributes, as well as machine learning techniques capabilities.
+Choosing the appropriate method highly depends on the nature of the data and the problem, which requires familiarity with both the dataset's attributes and the capabilities of machine learning techniques.